A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Introduction

-To date, only three strongly-lensed SNe have been observed with resolved multiple images and measurable time delays \citep{kelly_sn_2016,goobar_iptf16geu_2017,Rodney2021}.
+To date, only 7 strongly lensed supernovae (glSNe) with multiple images have been detected \citep{Kelly2016,Goobar2017,Rodney2021,Kelly2022,Goobar2022,Chen2022,Frye2023}.
+The most recent detection, SN H0pe, has now been used to make a measurement of H$_0$ that takes advantage of the standardizable Type Ia luminosity \citep{Chen2024, Pascale2024,Pierel2024}.
 However, this sample is expected to grow dramatically with discoveries from new transient surveys using the Vera Rubin Observatory and the Roman Space Telescope \citep{goldstein_how_2016,wojtak_magnified_2019,Pierel2021}.
 These high-cadence, wide-field surveys may detect hundreds of glSNe over the next decade, though the majority will have relatively short time delays and small angular separations \citep{Pierel2021,Huber2019}.